-In many droplet microfluidic experiments, generating uniform and stable droplets is not enough in and of itself.
+In many droplet microfluidics experiments, generating uniform and stable droplets is not enough in and of itself.
 The droplets normally require a post-generation modification.
 During the past decade, droplet microfluidics has reached maturity.
 The technology has evolved to incorporate a variety of techniques for on-chip manipulation of droplets after generation.
 Manipulation methods are broad and involve approaches for detecting the droplets, merging, splitting, incubating, sorting, and mixing.

-Bright-field microscopy is the simplest tool in droplet microfluidics research.
+Bright-field microscopy is the simplest visualization tool in droplet microfluidics research.
 It is suitable for analyzing the shape, size, and colour of the droplets.
-Due to the extremely high production rate of the droplets, bright-field microscopes normally connect to a high-speed camera for real-time analysis of the droplets.
+Due to the extremely high production rate of the droplets in microfluidic chips, bright-field microscopes normally connect to a high-speed camera for real-time analysis of the droplets.
 Bright-field microscopy has been employed for a wide range of applications to date including mechanistic behaviour of the droplets such as merging, splitting, and sorting, mixing, colorimetric study of catalysts, protein crystallization, etc. However, bright-field microscopy has its own shortcomings.
 It is not practical in cases where a specific compound at low concentrations needs to be monitored.
 Also, it comes short in the comparative temporal screening of a compound in a single droplet or comparative study of a group of droplets (for e.g. comparison of expression levels of a specific protein within a pool of droplets).

 Fluorescent microscopy has the benefits of bright-field with the added advantage of high-sensitivity detection capacity.
 Fluorescent biomarkers are very common in droplet microfluidics.
 The marker lies within the droplet and upon activation fluoresce.
 This gives it a binary nature where the droplets with the desired analytes are on and the rest are off.
 Also, quantitative and comparative studies are feasible by comparing the fluorescent intensity of the droplets.
 Fluorescent microscopy is now quite mature in enzymatic activity measurements.

 More advanced imaging systems such as laser-induced fluorescence (LIF) and Raman spectroscopy are on the rise for droplet microfluidics experiments.
 Although imaging systems are quite commonplace in droplet microfluidics assays, the detection methods are not limited to them.
-Other approaches such as electrochemical detection, capillary electrophoresis, mass spectrometry, nuclear magnetic resonance spectroscopy, and chemiluminescence detection have been integrated with the chips and employed according to the specifications of the experiments.
+Other approaches such as electrochemical detection, capillary electrophoresis, mass spectrometry, nuclear magnetic resonance spectroscopy, and chemiluminescence detection have been integrated with the fabricated microfluidic chips and employed according to the specifications of the experiments.

 As the name implies, it refers to injecting a tiny amount of a chemical (in the order of pL or less) to the droplets of interest.
 Picoinjection is of utmost importance after droplet formation.
 On many occasions, different reagents need to be added to the droplet (microreactor) at different times.
 Picoinjectors assure that these reagents are added at the right time.
 Adding a reagent to the droplet can be challenging since the surfactant forms a protective later around the droplet intercepting the reagent.
 A trigger is needed to loosen this protective layer temporarily to allow the reagent to enter.
 A wide-spread method for picoinjection is via a pair of electrodes.
 The electrodes are placed across the injection channel and apply an electric voltage to the droplets that are passing by.
 This electric voltage ruptures the surfactant layer to let the reagent in.